Sorry, you need to enable JavaScript to visit this website.

 Situational judgement test (SJT)

-The SJT assesses your judgement and decision-making skills in relation to job-relevant situations.
+The SJT assesses your judgement and decision-making skills in job-relevant situations.

 Your responses should be based solely on the information presented in each scenario.
-You should consider the effectiveness of each action in terms of your first response to the scenario presented and you should rate each action independently of the other actions presented.
+You should consider the effectiveness of each action as your first response to the scenario presented.
+You should rate each action independently of the other actions presented.
 You may feel that you would take a different action to those presented.
 However, you should concentrate on rating the effectiveness of the four actions that are provided.

 This exercise is untimed.
 However, it is expected to take approximately 30 minutes to complete.
 Please note that you will be given full instructions about the exercise on the assessment platform before you begin.